Addictions - Person Centred Counsellor Help With Addiction

 Addiction is both a physical and mental illness.
 Addiction happens when you need to do, take or use something.
 Although addictions have a disturbing and controlling hold over a person’s life, the addict may still refuse to recognise their problem or seek help.

 Three well known addictions are alcohol addiction, drug addiction and gambling addiction.
-However, there are other addictions that effect peoples life, like caffeine addiction, chocolate addiction, nicotine addiction, sex addiction, sugar addiction and many other addictions as we may become addicted to anything.
+However, there are other addictions that affect peoples life, like caffeine addiction, chocolate addiction, nicotine addiction, sex addiction, sugar addiction and many other addictions as we may become addicted to anything.

 Addiction leads to unhappiness and loneliness.
 Sometimes addiction may lead to broken homes, unhappy relationships, poor health and loss of earnings.